Kailash108/ShivaTattvamAI/README.md

 ## 🙏 Intention

-ShivaTattvamAI aims to support seekers by making sacred knowledge **accessible through carefully guided Artificial Intelligence**, while honoring the depth, discipline, and sanctity of traditional learning.
+ShivaTattvamAI aims to support seekers by making sacred knowledge **accessible through Artificial Intelligence**, while honoring the depth, discipline, and sanctity of traditional learning.

-This project does **not replace teach**